javascript-tutorial/en.javascript.info/1-js/09-classes/01-class/article.md

 alert(User.prototype.name); // undefined
 ```

-Technically, they are processed after the constructor has done it's job, and we can use for them complex expressions and function calls:
+We can also assign values using more complex expressions and function calls:

 ```js run
 class User {